heptarch/heptarch.github.io/projects.md

-7. *Interaction.* Speaking of other experts, perhaps the hardest ingredient to replicate at a small scale is the effect of cross-disciplinary chatter and all-to-all interconnections.
+7. *Interaction.* Speaking of other experts, perhaps the hardest ingredient to replicate at a small scale is the effect of cross-disciplinary chatter and all-to-all connections.
 With six groups, you have fifteen edges to explore; between two groups, only one.
+In smaller teams, I think the natural answer is in-house specialization, where different

 8. *Collaboration.*